akash-selvaraj/microbert/README.md

-Here is a professional, presentation-style writeup for the **Chat Assistant Web App** based on your latest architecture diagram — including a feature overview, tech stack, architecture explanation, and full run instructions.

----

 ### 🧠 MicroBert – Conversational Assistant Web App

 **MicroBert** is a web-based AI assistant that provides real-time, interactive responses to user queries.
 It is built with a modern **Next.js frontend** and a scalable **FastAPI backend**, which communicates with an **external ML inference service** to generate responses.